 Being able to listen in to social media conversations can help you reverse engineer what experts and leaders in your niche are doing.

 Explore Joint Venture Opportunities, Find Affiliates, Recruit Talented Staff, etc.

-In many cases, the best you can do is study and research your audience, and provide content that users in your audience will find so useful, engaging, entertaining or even funny, that they will be naturally motivated to share with others.
+In many cases, the best you can do is study and research your audience, and provide content that users in your audience will find so useful, compelling, informative or even funny, that they will be naturally motivated to share with others.

-- Online Reputation Management (ORM)
+- Online Reputation Management

-- Online Trend Monitoring
+- Tracking Online Trends

-Managing Your Digital Reputation
+Managing Your Online Reputation

 - A former employee feels disgruntled after being fired.

-This is the end of Part 1
+This is the end of Section 1